viromelab/tracespipe/README.md

 ### 5.1 Building a Parvovirus consensus sequence (if exists in the FASTQ samples): ###
 ```
-./TRACESPipe.sh --run-b19
+./TRACESPipe.sh --run-meta --run-b19
 ```
-The output sequence is included at TRACES_consensus.
+The output sequence is included at TRACES\_consensus.

-### 5.2 Building a mitochondrial consensus sequence ###
+### 5.2 Building a mitochondrial consensus sequence (if exists in the FASTQ samples): ###
 ```
 ./TRACESPipe.sh --run-mito
 ```
-The output sequence is included at TRACES_consensus.
+The output sequence is included at TRACES\_consensus.

 ## 6. Programs ##